Duncan610/movie-recsys/README.md

 Cosine Similarity: Cosine similarity is utilized to measure the similarity between user preferences and movie features represented as TF-IDF vectors.
 It computes the cosine of the angle between these vectors in a multi-dimensional space, enabling the system to recommend movies that closely match user interests and preferences.

+**Future Improvements**

+Future enhancements to the movie recommendation system could include integrating real-time user feedback for dynamic updates, incorporating sentiment analysis from user reviews for deeper insights, and deploying advanced deep learning models for improved recommendation accuracy.

+**Contributing**

+Contributions to the project are welcome!
+To contribute, fork the repository, create a new branch, make your enhancements, and submit a pull request.
+Please follow the coding standards and include appropriate documentation for your changes.